Tenant tips to keep roomie relations in good health during lockdown

 From cooking to socialising, it’s important to consider your housemate when it comes to the sounds, sights and smells of a locked-down flat.

 Discuss breakfast, lunch and dinner with your flatmates.
-Cooking together can be a great way to improve the social situation, but the constant grilling of meat, fish or cooking of other foods can cause friction if your housemate is vegan, veggie or doesn’t appreciate the strong smells of food they don’t like.
+You might have read something like this review here which has given you some inspiration for a great meal you could make for the flat.
+Cooking together can be a great way to improve the social situation, but the constant grilling of meat fish or cooking of other foods can cause friction, especially if any of your housemates are vegan, veggie or simply don’t appreciate the strong smells of food they don’t like.

 Just because we’re in lockdown it also doesn’t mean you shouldn’t tidy up after yourself, shower or maintain personal hygiene in the house.
 A clean house, body and mind will remove a whole host of friction points with your housemates, particularly given the heightened need for hygiene in the current environment.